 Do these examples sound familiar?
 Maybe you are the parent in one of these scenarios.
 When sibling squabbling and rivalry are often dealt with in this way, is it surprising that many of us do not learn how to truly forgive?
 We’ve probably learned to hide what we do better, not get caught, and hold grudges.

-Wrapped up in these forgiveness exercises are the birth of many beliefs, feelings of shame, doubts about belonging, for example.
+Wrapped up in these forgiveness exercises are the birth of many beliefs, feelings of shame, and doubts about belonging, for example.
 The world is not fair.
 No one listens to me.
 It sucks being the oldest.
 It sucks being the youngest.
 It totally sucks being the middle child.
 He/she is their favourite child.
 I always get blamed.

 Swap the sexes in the scenarios, some additional beliefs and lessons learned may include “boys don’t cry” or “girls don’t hit.”